MONTENEGRO

 Women in Peacekeeping:

-As above, Montenegro is contributing more female peacekeepers than male peacekeepers.
+As above, Montenegro is contributing more male peacekeepers than female peacekeepers.

 It is notable that from 2010 to 2019, a total of nine women participated in international missions and operations.
-In 2020 alone, 7 women participated, and in 2023, 6 women participated.
-This demonstrates a real improvement in the participation of women in peacekeeping since the adoption of the first NAP.
+In 2020 alone, 7 women participated, and in 2023, 6.
+However, the decrease in women’s participation in 2025 raises concerns on the NAPs long term benefits.

 References and Sources: